 An edge stitch is a straight line of stitch made along the edge of the fabric (usually a folded edge) or the ditch of a seam (on the face of the fabric), at a distance of about 1/8 inch from the seamline or the edge.
 It is basically topstitching and is done as a reinforcing stitch as well as a decorative stitch.

 It is usually used when you have made a facing for an edge and after understitching, you have turned the facing to the back – now you want to reinforce the edge and make sure that the facing rolls to the back and is firmly held in place.
 So you sew a stitching line very close ( 1/8 inch or less) to the edge .
 This is edge stitching.

 Difference between Edge stitching and Topstitching

-Edge stitch is less noticeable than a top stitch, as mostly the same colour thread as the fabric is used.
-You can also use a contrasting colour thread for a decorative finish.
+Edgestitch is less noticeable than a top stitch, as mostly the same color thread as the fabric is used.
+You can also use a contrasting color thread for a decorative finish.
 Topstitching, as you know, is professionally done with a thicker topstitching thread and it is meant to stand out.

 The criteria for a perfect edge stitch is that it is an even distance constantly from the seam line or the fabric edge.
-Edge stitching on the edges donot need an instruction.
-It is as straightforward as sewing a straight line – stitch just a little to the inside of the edge and you have edge stitching
+Edge stitching on the edges does not need instruction.
+It is as straightforward as sewing a straight line – stitch just a little to the inside of the edge and you have edge stitching.